rondevera/twig/CONTRIBUTING.md

 How to contribute
 =================

-Let's make life easier for people with lots of Git branches.
+Let's make life easier for people who have lots of Git branches.

 Found a bug or have a suggestion?
 [Please open an issue][issues] or ping [@ronalddevera on Twitter][twitter].